Rent Tax Credit

 What is the Rent Tax Credit?

-A new Rent Tax Credit was introduced on 15 December 2022.
-If you pay income tax, the tax credit reduces your tax by the amount of the credit.
+If you pay rent, you may qualify for the Rent Tax Credit.
+The tax credit reduces the income tax you owe by the amount of the credit.

-You can claim the tax credit for rent payments you made in 2022 by making an income tax return for 2022.
+You can claim the tax credit for rent payments you made in 2022 or 2023 by making an income tax return.
+You can also claim the tax credit for payments made in 2024 if you are a PAYE taxpayer.

 The Rent Tax Credit will be available for the years 2022 to 2025.